 Managing Your Finances With SoFi

-A SoFi high yield bank account can make it simple to stay on budget with downsizing plans.
+A SoFi high-yield bank account can make it simple to stay on budget with downsizing plans.
 You can do all of your banking in one streamlined place and eliminate a paper trail, thanks to our website and phone app.
 And SoFi can help your money grow faster.
-When you open our Checking and Savings with direct deposit, you’ll earn an amazing 1.80% APY while paying zero account fees.
+When you open our Checking and Savings with direct deposit, you’ll earn a competitive APY while paying zero account fees.

 What is a good age to downsize?